ivanbrennan/ivanbrennan.github.io/source/_posts/2017-06-03-shell-while-loops-and-variables.markdown

     # ...
 done
 ```
 This leads to questions about `IFS` itself and the `-r` flag, and there are plenty of good answers out there.
-I'd like to focus, however, on the *syntax* of `IFS=` and it's location in the above line, rather than the mechanics of reading input.
+I'd like to focus, however, on the *syntax* of `IFS=` and it's location in the above line.

 Shell variables can be assigned and referenced:
 ```sh